frame-lang/frame-docs/getting_started/index.rst

 A Quick Introduction to Frame Programming
 ===========================

-The Frame language is primarily a system design language.
+Frame is a Domain Specific Language (DSL) for the design of digital systems.
 As such, it has very different syntax than other languages.
-In this article we will explore a simple model of a Lamp to see how Frame enables system designers to easily represent the logical problem they are trying to solve and generate a working Python program to run the solution.
+In this article we will explore a simple model of a Lamp (the system) to see how Frame enables architects and programmers to organize software in natural alignment with the contours of the logical problem they are trying to solve.

 System Design with Frame
 ------------------------